Licensed conveyancer

 The first step in your career as a licensed conveyancer is to gain your CLC qualification and obtain your first licence to practice.
 Once you've done this you can start to build on your experience.

-You can complete an additional qualification in order to deal with probate, the legal process that takes place after someone dies.
+You can complete an additional qualification, in order to handle probate work, which is the legal process that takes place after someone dies.

 With experience in qualified employment, you can apply for the manager licence, enabling you to become self-employed or to enter into partnerships, either working from home or in a practice.